 - If you have a connective tissue disorder such as systemic lupus erythematosus.
 This is an inflammatory condition which is also called lupus or SLE.

 - If you have a rare inherited blood disorder called porphyria.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as as herbal and complementary medicines.

 - If you have ever had an allergic reaction to any other NSAID (such as aspirin, ibuprofen, diclofenac, and indometacin), or to any other medicine.

 How to take mefenamic acid

-- Before you start taking mefenamic acid, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about the medicine and provide a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about mefenamic acid, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take mefenamic acid exactly as your doctor tells you to.
 The usual dose is 500 mg, which is taken as two 250 mg capsules, or one 500 mg tablet.
 You will be asked to take this dose three times a day.
 If you are taking it for period pain, your doctor will likely suggest that you take it for a few days each month, starting on your first day of bleeding.

 - Take mefenamic acid with food.
 This will help to protect your stomach from side-effects such as indigestion.

 - If you forget to take a dose, take it as soon as you remember unless your next dose is due.
 If your next dose is due, then take the dose which is due but leave out the forgotten one.
 Do not take two doses together to make up for a missed dose.